Installing PE

 puppet_enterprise::profile::console::rbac_token_auth_lifetime

-- A value representing the default authentication lifetime for a token.
-It
+A string representing the default authentication lifetime for a token.

 puppet_enterprise::profile::console::console_ssl_listen_port

-- Integer representing the port that the console is available on.
+An integer representing the port that the console listens on.

 puppet_enterprise::profile::console::ssl_listen_address